Police, Fire, and Ambulance Dispatcher

 Elgin Community College's emergency dispatcher (PSC) program helps train the future of incident command operators to help with public protection and safety.
 You’ll have hands-on training to develop your skills in information gathering, call processing, call prioritization, radio phraseology, and multi-skill tasking in a simulated 9-1-1 center using a Motorola CENTRACOM II radio console and associated equipment.

 After completing your training, many 911 dispatchers at the forefront of this protocol are first responders that absorb the brunt of all the disruption that plagues communities.

 The communication mechanism relays distress calls to those in place to service that call as dispatchers.
-As a public safety dispatcher, you’ll be the only link between danger and safety, injury and health, and life and death in a homeland security career path.
+As a public safety dispatcher, you’ll be the only link between danger and safety, injury and health, and life and death in a homeland security career.
 Emergency dispatchers work around the clock at local, state, and federal legal support agencies on designated shifts.
-At the state and federal levels, emergency dispatch organizations feed into and support multiple overlapping jurisdictions and bureaus.
+Emergency dispatch organizations feed into and support multiple overlapping jurisdictions and bureaus at the state and federal levels.

 Prepare for Immediate Employment

 As the population continues to grow, the demand for emergency services is likely to increase, leading to a need for more emergency dispatchers.
 Additionally, there is a high rate of turnover in this profession, so there are often job openings available.